lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 You can use your own KeyVault (with these 4 secret names) or let the script create one for you : We do this with the `New-AzHostPoolSessionCredentialKeyVault` function.

-The `New-AzHostPoolSessionCredentialKeyVault` function have hard coded values for `LocalAdminUserName` and  `ADJoinUserName` (respectively `localadmin` and `adjoin` - feel free to customize to you needs).
+The `New-AzHostPoolSessionCredentialKeyVault` function have hard coded values for `LocalAdminUserName` and  `ADJoinUserName` (respectively `localadmin` and `adjoin` - feel free to customize to your needs).
 The value for the `LocalAdminPassword` is also hard coded for a simple reason : If the user specified as value of the `LocalAdminUserName` secret already exists in the Active Directory domain, we need to specify the current password.
 If the user doesn't exist, the script will create it in the Active Directory domain with the password specified in the `LocalAdminPassword` secret.
 The value for the `ADJoinPassword` is randomly generated with the `New-RandomPassword` function (for information it will be written in the output).

 ### Azure Compute Gallery